Scale of Production in Product Design: a guide for students

 Why do manufacturers consider the total number to be made before deciding the method of production to be used?

-Time efficiency: Different production methods offer varying time efficiencies.
-Production time directly impacts costs and delivery schedules.
-Hand-cutting small quantities of presentation folders might be quick and practical, but for larger quantities, die-cutting becomes more time-efficient.
-The total quantity affects production scheduling and delivery capabilities.
+• The production method directly impacts delivery schedules.
+Hand-cutting small quantities of a card product might be feasible, but for larger quantities, die-cutting becomes more time-efficient.
 Jigs and templates can speed up production if multiple copies are needed.

-Quality considerations: Production quantity influences the ability to maintain consistent quality across the batch.
-This factor is significant because different methods offer varying levels of quality control.
-While hand-finishing might ensure high quality for small runs of luxury packaging, automated processes become more reliable for maintaining consistency in large quantities.
+• Quality considerations: Production quantity influences the ability to maintain consistent quality across the batch.
+While hand-finishing might ensure high quality for small runs, automated processes become more reliable for maintaining consistency in large quantities.

 Note: the content below is for A2 students only.